A Mysterious Wreck

 “Hey there!
 Anyone home?
 I got a job!”

-After a few minutes of yelling, two men finally opened the door.
-Each of them was armed with a shotgun.
+After a few minutes of yelling, two men, armed with shotguns, opened the door.

 “What the hell do you want?” asked the larger of two men, a brute with a massive beard.
 “The Yards are closed!”